iCliniq Logo

 However, other factors apart from genetics that would trigger the potential onset of pemphigus like environmental determinants, drugs containing a thiol group or metal chelating agents like Penicillamine, other medications like Captopril, etc., have been hypothesized to interfere with the biochemistry of the keratinocyte membrane mechanism causing a disturbance of immune balance.
 This phenomenon, in turn, leads to the promotion of acantholysis that causes pemphigus.

-Other environmental factors researched as triggers for disease onset are viral infections due to herpes simplex virus, dietary factors, physiological or psychological stressor mechanisms.
+Other environmental factors researched as triggers for disease onset are viral infections due to herpes simplex virus, dietary factors, and physiological or psychological stressor mechanisms.

 How to Diagnose Pemphigus Vulgaris?

 On physical examination, apart from the clinical features, patients manifest positive Nikolsky signs in the active phase of the disease.
-Therefore, the lesional biopsy is a reliable method to detect pemphigus Vulgaris.
+Therefore, the lesional biopsy is a reliable method to detect pemphigus vulgaris.

 Histopathologically a ‘tombstone effect’ can be observed microscopically, which is the presence of residual basal keratinocytes at the basement membrane zone, which might be seen on the floor of the blister.